BMW Art Cars

 • Top speed: 222 km/h

-César Manrique and his BMW Art Car
+César Manrique and the BMW Art Car

 Considered from the point of view of both architect and artist, Cesar Manrique has a clear opinion of the automobile: an indispensible feature of daily life, it shapes the picture of our towns and greatly influences the way we see the world around us.
 The artist’s concern with the automobile is closely tied up with this.